mauricechouam/Weather-Dashboard/README.md

 - WHEN I search for a city
 --> THEN I am presented with current and future conditions for that city and that city is added to the search history
-- WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+- WHEN I view current weather conditions for that city --> THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
-WHEN I view the UV index
+- WHEN I view the UV index
-THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with a 5day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
+--> THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
+- WHEN I view future weather conditions for that city --> THEN I am presented with a 5day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
-WHEN I click on a city in the search history
+- WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city WHEN I open the weather dashboard
+--> THEN I am again presented with current and future conditions for that city
+- WHEN I open the weather dashboard
-THEN I am presented with the last searched city forecast
+--> THEN I am presented with the last searched city forecast
 ```

 ## Technologie
+- Interface AND DESIGN : html ,Css, Bootstrap
+- Interaction : JavaScipt
+- Library :Jquery , Moment